carversh/residPCA/README.md

 ```

 ** These are the same steps as the step by step directions, but in the lowmem setting, the package can only be run up until this point.

+# Simulation Script for Cell State Inference

+This repository contains code for running simulations to generate single-cell expression matrices with states spanning **all cell types** or **within a single cell type**.

+## Files Overview

+### `Simulation.R`
+Generates simulated single-cell RNA-seq data under a **Gamma-Poisson model** to evaluate dimensionality reduction and matrix factorization methods (`PCA`, `ResidPCA`, `NMF`, `cNMF`, `UMAP`, and custom approaches).

+**Main features:**
+- Loads cell type proportions and overdispersion parameters (for either **7 Morabito cell types** or a synthetic **100-cell-type** setting).
+- Simulates gene expression counts with configurable states (within one cell type, across a subset, or across all types).
+- Samples counts using a Gamma-Poisson distribution.
+- Constructs Seurat objects and computes embeddings using the chosen method.
+- Outputs embeddings, metadata, and performance metrics (e.g., correlations with simulated states).

+**Inputs:** Command-line arguments for random seed, method, state type, dimensionality, total cells, percent of genes/cells in state, and dataset flag (7 vs. 100 cell types).

+---

+### `my_method.py`
+**Evaluation Script for ResidPCA**

+Analyzes simulated single-cell RNA-seq datasets and evaluates **Residual PCA (ResidPCA)** against standard PCA.

+**Main features:**
+- Parses command-line arguments (seed, method, state type, dimension, number of cells, percent genes/cells in state, dataset flag).
+- Loads simulation outputs (cell metadata, state assignments, continuum values, and count matrices).
+- Runs `ResidPCA` and standard PCA on the data.
+- Computes performance metrics including:
+  - Adjusted R²
+  - Maximum correlation with simulated states
+  - Subset correlations
+- Appends results to a shared output file (`output_my_method.txt`).
+- Cleans up temporary intermediate files generated during simulation.

+---

+### `my_method_w_IterPCA.py`
+Same as `my_method.py` but also evaluates **Iterative PCA (IterPCA)** in addition to ResidPCA and standard PCA.

+---

+### `my_method.sh`
+Cluster job submission script that automates running the single-cell simulation and evaluation pipeline on an **LSF cluster** using `bsub`.

+---

+### `my_method.par` and `simulation.par`
+Parameter files specifying the configurations used to run the simulations in the manuscript.